Risk and recovery. Putting the spotlight on duty of care.

 “Today, technology facilitates traveller safety.
 The FCM platform allows you to build and customise interactive safety dashboards, where travel managers can get an immediate snapshot of where their travellers are, including flight times, ETAs, accommodation, itineraries and more.”

-FCM Mobile has 24/7 live chat functionality as well as a call-back function so travellers can ask for advice and support any time, any place.
+FCM Platform has 24/7 live chat functionality as well as a call-back function so travellers can ask for advice and support any time, any place.

-For DeMaris, it’s this combination of human expertise and smart technology that makes for a strong risk management programme.
+For DeMaris, it’s this combination of human expertise and smart technology that makes for a strong risk management program.

 “Increasingly, companies are relying on travel advisors with the in-depth knowledge and experience to identify and mitigate risks; understand the different risks associated with different destinations; have the agility needed to keep up with changing travel restrictions; and have the tech capabilities to track and communicate quickly with travellers,” says DeMaris.